AsociacionDrupalES/AED/modules/contrib/chosen/README.txt

 -- TROUBLE SHOOTING --

-  How to exlude a select field from becoming a chosen select.
+  How to exclude a select field from becoming a chosen select.
     - go to the configuration page and add your field using the jquery "not" operator to the textarea with the comma separated values.
       For date fields this could look like: